Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 Refer to the 2016–2017 Blue Cross Blue Shield Student Blue Plan Summary of Benefits and our 2016-2017 Medical Insurance Information page for more information.

 All students enrolled in a degree program, regardless of credit hours, and non-degree students enrolled at least 75% of full-time will be automatically enrolled in and billed for the Student Health Insurance Plan.
+Students studying abroad through both BC-sponsored and approved external programs will automatically be enrolled.

 Boston College will also automatically enroll and charge non-degree graduate and WCAS students registering at the credit levels listed below for the Student Health Insurance Plan.
 Failure to maintain these credit levels will result in the termination of the mandatory health insurance plan.
 Students are responsible for monitoring their eligibility status.